Oberheim/Oberheim.github.io/_posts/2015-08-05-skipping-comments-leads-to-higher-quality-code.markdown

 So my point is that most programmers are taught from the beginning to become vivid commenters and therefore need to be convinced or taught these ideas.

-#B ut we write comments anyway
+# But we write comments anyway
 Do you agree at this point that comments are a code smell?
 I do realize that even though we have our pragmatic views and principles about coding practices, only a fool would follow them blindly.
 We live in a world with loads of stress and tight deadlines, the code we write is not always perfect and rightfully so, sometimes it is more important to ship on time than to write perfect code.
 Perhaps my favorite quote about this subject is from Clean Code:

 >The proper use of comments is to compensate for our failure to express ourselves in code.
 Note that I used the word *failure*.
 I meant it.
 Comments are always failures.